jhucompilers/fall2020/assign/assign01.md

 provide an opportunity implement a lexer, parser, and runtime support for a simple but nontrivial language.

+## Grading criteria

+The grading criteria are as follows:

+* Packaging: 5%
+* Design and coding style: 10%
+* Functional requirements: 85%

 # Getting started

 Start by downloading the assignment skeleton: [assign01.zip](assign01.zip)